toomuchdesign/re-reselect/README.md

 `resolver` is a custom function which receives the same arguments of final selector (in the example: `state`, `itemId`, `'dataX'`, `otherArgs`) and returns a `string` or `number`.

-That said, I was able to configure `re-reselect` to create a map of selector using the 3rd argument as key:
+That said, I was able to configure `re-reselect` to create a map of selectors using the 3rd argument as key:

 ```js
 const getPieceOfData = createCachedSelector(